 The Bridges of Hope Charitable Trust

-The Bridges of Hope Charitable Trust was created and is run by individuals dedicated to helping those struggling with addiction, and who generously volunteer, as many do, in any way they can to help our residents.
+The Bridges of Hope Charitable Trust was created and is run by individuals dedicated to helping individuals in need of recovery.

 Irvin Lawson – Morven, GA